johannschopplich/animere/README.md

 ## Usage

-Add the `data-animere` atrribute to an element of your choice which you seek to animate.
+Add the `data-animere` attribute to an element of your choice which you seek to animate.
 Set any animation name available from [Animate.css](https://animate.style).

 ```html
 <div data-animere="fadeIn"></div>